OpenClinica/OpenClinica/docs/manuals/monitor-manual.md

 # Notes & Discrepancies

-In OpenClinica four types of Discrepancy Notes exist: "Query", "Failed Validation Check", "Reason for Change" and "Annotation".
+In LibreClinica four types of Discrepancy Notes exist: "Query", "Failed Validation Check", "Reason for Change" and "Annotation".

 The first type, "Query", can only be created by a Monitor.
-Particularly during the process of Source Data Verification: if data entered in OpenClinica does not match the source data, the monitor can create a Query to ask the person responsible for data-entry, to correct the item.
+Particularly during the process of Source Data Verification: if data entered in LibreClinica does not match the source data, the monitor can create a Query to ask the person responsible for data-entry, to correct the item.
 See paragrap [An example of a Query](#--refheading--932-355433200) [An example of a Query](#--refheading--932-355433200).

 The second type, "Failed Validation Check", is raised if a value entered exceeds a certain range, or if a Validation check if violated, for example a weight of more than 150 kg.
 See paragraph [An example of a Failed Validation Check](#--refheading--1892-355433200) [An example of a Failed Validation Check](#--refheading--1892-355433200)